platformsh/platformsh-docs/src/frameworks/drupal7/memcached.md

+---
-# Using Memcached with Drupal 7.x
+title: "Using Memcached with Drupal 7.x"
+weight: 7
+sidebarTitle: "Memcached"
+---

 Platform.sh recommends using Redis for caching with Drupal 7 over Memcached, as Redis offers better performance when dealing with larger values as Drupal tends to produce.
 However, Memcached is also available if desired and is fully supported.